make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

 # Feature #2: Smooth transitions between views

-- Suppose that we want to ...
+- Suppose that we want to transition smoothly between views of the planet from a satellite, giving the illusion of inertia without the need to simulate any real physics
-- Break this down into two steps:
-  - Smooth transitions in 2D
+- Start with 2D
-  - Smooth transitions in 3D
+- Each view is represented by a rotation angle
+- Find a way to smoothly transition between views
+- The leap from 2D to 3D is then an easy one

 # Poll #2: Vote for the most natural rotation